Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: Introduction

-As a consequence \cite{HirschEMB}, the Morse index of the inverted surface $\psi:\Szw \to\R^3$ is
+As a consequence, the Morse index of the inverted surface $f:\Sigma \to\R^3$ is

 \end{theorem} In \cite{HirschEMB}, the authors were able to draw conclusions for the Morse index of a Willmore sphere by studying area-Jacobi fields -- functions in the kernel of the second order elliptic operator corresponding to the second variation of the area functional.
 Certain questions related to the geometry of complete minimal surfaces with embedded planar ends arose that are of independent interest.
 One such question is whether the asymptotic planes of the complete minimal surface always meet at a single point in $\R^3$.
 We answer this question partly in Section~\ref{Section3}.
 In \cite{Kusner}, the second author constructs a family of symmetric minimal surfaces with $m=2p$ embedded planar ends.
 We call these surfaces \emph{minimal flowers}.
-Using the spinor representation of minimal surfaces we prove the following: \begin{theorem} Let $X:\Sp^2\setminus\{p_1,...,p_m\} \to\R^3$ be a complete minimal sphere with embedded planar ends that lies in the $\Sph\times SO(3,\C)$-orbit (see Section~\ref{Section3}) of a minimal flower.
+Using the spinor representation of minimal surfaces \cite{KusnerSchmitt} we prove the following: \begin{theorem} Let $X:\Sp^2\setminus\{p_1,...,p_m\} \to\R^3$ be a complete minimal sphere with embedded planar ends that lies in the $\Sph\times SO(3,\C)$-orbit (see Section~\ref{Section3}) of a minimal flower.
 Then all the asymptotic planes of the ends meet at one point. \end{theorem} Note that, in the case of four-ended surfaces, the whole moduli space of complete minimal spheres with embedded planar ends consists of the $\Sph\times SO(3,\C)$-orbit of the inverted Morin surface \cite{KusnerSchmitt}.
 With this property in hand, we can simplify the proof \cite{HirschEMB} that each Willmore sphere with $\W=16\pi$ has $\W$-Morse index one.
-In Section~\ref{Section3}, we also give a weaker condition than in \cite{HirschEMB} for a complete minimal surface with embedded planar ends of arbitrary genus to have $\W$-Morse index at least one after inversion.\ is a meromorphic function satisfying $\phi^2 = 0 $.
-Let us write $\phi = ( i\varphi, 1 ) \phi_n $ with $\varphi^2 = 1$ on $\C\setminus \{p_1, \cdots, p_m \}$\,.
-The assumption that $e_n \in T_{p_j} \Sigma$ for all $j$ translates to $\Im(\varphi(p_j)) =0 $ for all $j$.
-Note that, in the case of $\R^3$, we have that $\varphi = \left(\frac{1}{2i}(g^{-1} - g), \frac12(g^{-1} + g)\right)$ with $\abs{g(p_j)}=1$ for all $j$.
+In Section~\ref{Section3}, we also give a weaker condition than in \cite{HirschEMB} for a complete minimal surface with embedded planar ends of arbitrary genus to have $\W$-Morse index at least $1$ after inversion.\ where the polynomial $Z\cdot W= \sum_{i=1}^n Z_iW_i$ considered in homogeneous coordinates is the complexification of the real inner product on $\C^n$.
+Hence to each element $[Z]\in \mathcal{Q}$ we associate the oriented real 2-plane $L_{Z}=\operatorname{span}\{\Re{Z}, \Im{Z}\}$.
+Given a complete minimal surface $X\colon \Sigma\setminus\{p_1,\dotsc, p_m\} \to \R^n$ with finite total curvature and embedded planar ends $p_j, 1\leq j \leq m$, the associated meromorphic differential